-Shipment Zero means that the fulfilment operations we undertake to deliver a customer’s order are net zero carbon – from the fulfilment centre where an item is picked off the shelf, to the materials used to package the item, and the mode of transportation that gets the package to the customer’s door.
-We are working to launch Shipment Zero deliveries in Europe and the U.S., followed by India, Japan, and all other geographies where we operate across the globe.
+Shipment Zero is our goal to deliver 50 % of Amazon shipments with net-zero carbon by 2030.
+Achieving Shipment Zero means that the fulfilment operations we undertake to deliver customer shipments are net-zero carbon – from the fulfilment centre where an item is picked off the shelf, to the materials used to package the item and the mode of transportation that gets the package to the customer’s door.

 Every Shipment Zero delivery begins its journey at fulfilment and sort centres powered by 100 % renewable energy.

 Orders are sent out in packaging designed to minimise waste.

 From electric vehicles to entirely new delivery methods, we are working to transition to clean transport for customer orders.

 Shipment Zero starts with our world-class fulfilment facilities where we stock items, process orders and prepare shipments for delivery to customers.
 A Shipment Zero order will travel through facilities powered by 100 % clean energy from wind and solar projects that are dedicated to serving Amazon’s electricity needs.
 As of June 2021, more than 90 of our fulfilment facilities are powered by on-site rooftop solar installations, which generate as much as 80 % of a single facility’s annual energy needs.
 We are also working to optimise energy use from building operations, using innovative robotics and conveyance systems to minimise the energy needed to move shipments throughout our facilities.